LeandroSQ/redragon-rgb-controller/README.md

 - [X] Add a CLI program to interface with the library

-- [ ] Reverse engineer the brightness value command
+- [ ] Reverse engineering of the brightness value command

+- [ ] Reverse engineering of the effect type value command

+- [ ] Standalone tcp server for remote controlling, possible Alexa/GAssistant skills

 - [ ] Add audio responsive commands *(At the time, as a separated program, only working with the microphone response)*